Noname-abc/BeFree-Gate/README.md

 ```

 We report here the two hardware videos corresponding to:
-- the experiment in Fig. 1(a) of the paper (using Full BeFree-Gate with epistemic term)
+- the experiment in Fig. 1(a) of the paper (using full BeFree-Gate with epistemic term)

 https://github.com/user-attachments/assets/060504c1-7011-4b72-a24e-640bf5f360a3